hummingbot/hummingbot/documentation/docs/guides/strategy.md

 - Run the Hummingbot application.
 - Run the command **create** to start a new bot
 - For the option, “What is your market making strategy?”, enter **new_strategy**.
-- For the name of exchange, we will enter **binance**.
+- For the name of the exchange, we will enter **binance**.
 - Give a filename for your configuration.
-You can just use the default one.
+You can use the default one.
 - Enter the command **start** to start your bot.
 - Paper trading should be enabled by default.
 If it is not, run the command paper_trade to enable paper trading.

 **Note**: You can use paper money (simulation) to test the bot and its strategy before trading real money/crypto.
 Paper trading should be enabled by default.
-If it is not, run **paper_trade** command from the UI.
+If it is not, run the **paper_trade** command from the UI.

 <!--![Paper Trade Simulation](../../assets/img/hummingbot_papertrade.png)-->
 <img src="../../assets/img/hummingbot_papertrade.png" alt="Hummingbot Paper Trade" width="700"/>

-To see progress of your trade run **status** command at any time a trading session is on and the main UI will display your current trade position.
+To see the progress of your trade run **status** command at any time, a trading session is on and the main UI will display your current trade position.

 <!--![Hummingbot Status](../../assets/img/hummingbotstatus_status.png)-->
 <img src="../../assets/img/hummingbot_status.png" alt="Hummingbot Status" width="700"/>

 ###The Logger
 As soon as you begin trading, you can see the logger getting populated with trading activity.
-It shows you  information about the trading strategy including the conversion rate.
+It shows you  information about the trading strategy, including the conversion rate.
 To see activity in the logger, create a strategy, choose relevant options and type **start** in the command shell.

 <img src="../../assets/img/hummingbot_logger.png" alt="Hummingbot Logger" width="700"/>
 <!--![Hummingbot Logger](../../assets/img/hummingbot_logger.png)-->

 ##Conclusion
 Using this guide, you can create your own crypto trading bot and start trading right away.
-While this example only explains a basic Hummingbot strategy, it will serve as a starting point creating your own complex trading strategies.
+While this example only explains a basic Hummingbot strategy, it will serve as a starting point for creating your own complex trading strategies.
 To find and learn more about strategies, visit [Hummingbot’s Strategy Repository at GitHub](https://github.com/CoinAlpha/hummingbot/tree/master/hummingbot/strategy).

-Hummingbot also offers a trading simulator mode to test the bot and its strategies before starting to trade with real assets.
+Hummingbot also offers a trading simulator mode to test the bot and its strategies before trading with real assets.
 This mode can be beneficial if you are a beginner trader or a professional trader trying out the Hummingbot.

 So, choose your favorite strategy and start trading with Hummingbot now.
 ##Various Functions used on Existing Strategies